 To make room for our full-width walk in shower, we removed the cast iron bathtub.
 When tearing out the old tile and wall sheathing, we found the tiles to nearly fall off with very little effort.
 The poor performance of these tiles was likely related to the improper use of standard gypsum wallboard as tile backer for this shower and bathroom space.

 The use of gypsum drywall (even “green board”) is not acceptable (and not code) and will typically fail when used as a tile backer board in wet locations within 3 – 5 years.
 Do not use standard drywall or “green” drywall as tile backer!

 With the walls now open, I replaced all of the rotted framing members, added blocking and reinforced framing connections with galvanized steel angle plates.
 I added insulation to the exterior wall cavities and the interior wall cavities (as sound proofing).

-For the floors, I removed all of the old flooring (linoleum) and old subfloor sheath.
-Once down to the joists, I added 2 x 6 and 2 x 8 bracing between the joists.
-To secure the bracing I use joist hangers installed with load-rated screws by Simpson Strong-Tie.
+For the floors, I removed all of the old flooring (linoleum) and old subfloor sheathing.
+Once down to the joists, I added bracing between the joists with joist hangers and load-rated screws by Simpson Strong-Tie.